harsh-sekar/SaveTheEarth/README.md

 ##### Despite all odds,he had only one desire - Enlist in the army and fight Nazis.
 Rogers got rejected by the army officials several times due to his brittle structure.
 ## **THE CHANGE ROGERS ALWAYS DREAMT OF...**

 #### Behind the scenes...as Rogers kept on getting rejected, Dr Erskin patiently watched.
 He had finally found his perfect man for the **SUPER-SOLDIER PROGRAM**- An astonishing combo of serum and radiation.
-After being infused with the Super-Soldier serum, Steve Roger’s body reached the upper-most limits of human perfection in strength, stamina, agility, and durability.
+After being infused with the Super-Soldier serum, Steve Rogerâ€™s body reached the upper-most limits of human perfection in strength, stamina, agility, and durability.
 With training, he learned to use these traits in perfect unison in any given situation.
-Rogers’ charisma and shrewd decision-making ability are also recognized as being at the top-level of any human on Earth.
+Rogersâ€™ charisma and shrewd decision-making ability are also recognized as being at the top-level of any human on Earth.
 Thus, Captain America was incarnated....

 # IMPORTANT ACHIEVEMENTS AND EVENTS